 - Executive Career Change Resources – Reference 4.1

-Do you need to talk to an expert?
+Perhaps you need to talk with an expert who specializes in working with executives in transition.
 If you think you might, Carl Wellenstein has been in your situation.
 He’s been on both sides of the table: making a career transition at a senior level, owning an international executive search firm, and participating in many interviews with client employers when they selected leaders and managers.
 He knows what works, why it works, and what doesn’t.